sfproductlabs/roo/README.md

 docker run sfproductlabs/roo:latest
 ```

+## Andrew's DevOps Setup (Yuck!
+But we have to do it)
+* I use floating IPs that transition from swarm worker to swarm worker upon failure. **(Highly Available)**
+* with round robin DNS (setup a few workers and share the IPs) **(Load Balanced, a bit dodgy but works)**
+* You need to make the swarm redundant with more than one node, the mesh network load balances internally.
+Make it more than 2 nodes so that the raft cluster doesn't fight over leadership.
+Odd numbers are great. **(HA & LB)**
+* It may not cost as much as an AWS ELB, but it probably won't saturate either.
+Yes, I've run into issues where you need to "warm up" the Amazon elastic load balancer before.
+I wouldn't be surprised if this handled as much traffic without the cost.
+* No need to say this is $$$$ cheap.
+I'm saving 10x as much as I would be if I used Amazon AWS using this setup.
+It's nice to give my startups the same tech my enterprise clients get, but they can actually afford.
+I don't want to share which cloud provider I used as it took 30 days to request 1 extra machine.
+But it was cheap.
+Let us all know if you find something better!
+You can get these benefits too if you look!

 ## TODO
 * [ ] Add support for Elastic's APM Monitoring Service https://www.elastic.co/guide/en/apm/get-started/current/quick-start-overview.html
 * [x] ~~Add an option to whitelist hostnames only in the store (this will prevent dodgy requests)~~